contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/04_manage-api.md

 APISpark needs your web API contract to be able to access it.

-Click on the action button on top right of your screen and select Import definition.
+Click on the cog button on top right of your screen and select Import definition.

 ![Import definition](images/import-definition.jpg "Import definition")